SpLD Study Skills Tutors

 21st November 2019 by Catia Neves

-We are an end-user led social enterprise that champions neurodiversity and embraces a celebratory model of disability.
-We provide SpLD Study Skills Support and Assistive Technology Training to learners in Higher Education and the workplace, and believe a holistic model of support using integrated Assistive Technology strategies is key.
-If you want to learn more about us and why we believe we’re different from the rest, visit our ‘Welcome’ page!
+We are always happy to hear from anyone who embraces a celebratory model of disability and is eager to provide SpLD Study Skills Support to learners in Higher Education and the workplace.
+We believe a holistic model of support using integrated Assistive Technology strategies is key.

 As a SpLD Study Skills Tutor, you would be involved in tutoring students on a one to one basis to help them with university life and work.
 The role involves: